victorcaquilpan/Tutorial-DPC-AIML/README.md

 NAME                                     READY   STATUS    RESTARTS   AGE mnist-data-transfer-bx9qp   1/1     Running   0          76s
 ```
 This means, a docker container is running, which is responsible to handle your data.
-For each pod, an random text is added to the end of the name pod  (in this case **bx9qp**).
+For each Pod, an random text is added to the end of the name pod  (in this case **bx9qp**).
 This text is useful as an identifier for Kubernetes.
 Now, you can transfer your data from your local workstation to the data Pod, by running:
 ```
-kubectl cp ./data/ mnist-data-transfer-bx9qp:/data/
+kubectl cp ./../data/ mnist-data-transfer-bx9qp:/data/
 ```
 You can check if your data was transfered successfully by accessing to the Pod running:
 ```